cfelton/alt.hdl/README.md

 Math SOP (ex4\_mathsop)
 -----------------------
 This is a basic sum-of-products (SOP) also known as a *finite impulse response* (FIR) filter.
-The operation is simple a SOP but when you combine the usage of the sliding window of the input signal with a set of coefficients it becomes a FIR filter.
+The operation is a simple SOP but when you combine the usage of the sliding window of the input signal with a set of coefficients it becomes a FIR filter.

-This is an overdone data-path example - why in the world did I use it?
-Couple reasons: it is useful to highlight some of the language features, it is enjoyable to look at the functional waveforms (not the binary signals but the filtered digital signals).
+This is an overused data-path example - why in the world did I include it?
+Couple reasons: it is useful to highlight some of the language features and it is enjoyable to look at the output waveforms (not the binary signals but the filtered digital signals).

 This example does not architecturally optimize the SOP for